You can read my other 5 travel blogs by clicking on:

 * A padlocked heavy steel box welded in the Camry trunk held our absolute essentials: passports, some money, our pills.

 * Some countries required an escrow service which guaranteed that an imported car would be exported.
 Only the Canadian Automobile Association provided that, so we engaged their services.

 * We had a money belt, some travelers checks, a dummy wallet, and careful habits.

-Enroute we visited our families in Maryland, Virginia and Indiana.
-On November 19 in Cape Girardeaux Missouri we drove down Rush Limbaugh (local boy) Drive to the the factory of fledgling Renaissance Aircraft.
+Enroute we visited our families in Maryland and Indiana.
+On November 19 in Cape Girardeaux Missouri we drove down Rush Limbaugh (local celebrity) Drive to the small factory of fledgling Renaissance Aircraft.
 After much trouble with lawyers, banks and the FAA they had started building modernized copies of the 2-seat 1946 Luscombe, which we coveted at a 1999 airplane show in Florida.
 We saw two beautiful prototypes, which unfortunately were followed by bankruptcy in 2004.

 The Camry performed like a new car on the Interstate highways.
 However, we replaced our complicated $700 Garmin 2610 GPS with a $250 Garmin eTrex Vista, which was handheld and easily concealed, and showed most of the roads we would be using, including the optimistically named Pan American Highway all the way to Patagonia.

-We spent 4 days in Brownsville, Texas, making final preparations for the trip ahead.
+We spent four days in Brownsville, Texas, making final preparations for the trip ahead.
 We thought the place a delightful alternative to Florida.
-We had a difficult time getting permission to export the Camry, and had to get the help of our Senator Collins.
+We had a difficult time getting the required permission to export the Camry, and had to get the help of our Senator Collins.